openstatus logoPricingDashboard

 Need a specific region?
 Feel free to contact us or join our Discord — we're always looking to expand our coverage!

-There are many ways you can help us:
+There are many ways to support the project: